deepmodeling/dpgen/README.md

 `dpgen run PARAM MACHINE`.

-The whole process of generator will contain a series of iterations, succussively undertaken in order such as heating the system to certain temperature.
+The whole process of generator will contain a series of iterations, successively undertaken in order such as heating the system to certain temperature.

 In each iteration, there are three stages of work, namely, `00.train  01.model_devi  02.fp`.